lindgr3n/heroes-of-vue/docs/tutorial/README.md

 If you notice from the full-app we did not use a plugin!
 Adding a plugin here was just to show how one could do it :)

-### Refactor the heroes list
+## Chapter nine - Binding it all together

 Now the plugin we did would not work outside this page because it uses the global heroes list.
 What if we refactored and included the heroes in our plugin?
+Then if we wanted we could use this plugin in any Vue application.

+### Refactor the heroes list

 Take a moment and see if you can manage to do it.
-Ill just go and get some coffee in the meantime :)
+Ill just go and get some :coffee: in the meantime :)

 Done?
 Great!
 If you just continued reading and just wanted the answer, this is how i did it in [part10](https://heroes-of-vue.netlify.com/tutorial-parts/part10.html)